-It’s official – Bond 24 is called ‘Spectre’ and will begin filming from next Monday.
+It’s official – James Bond will return in Spectre, the official title for Bond 24.
+It will begin filming from next Monday.

 But who will join Daniel Craig in the upcoming Bond movie?

 There’s been plenty of speculation about the upcoming Bond 24 and who will be appearing as its main villain.
 And after a rather awesome announcement today at Pinewood Studios, it looks as though we finally have our answer.

 Appearing on stage at Pinewood Studios, director Sam Mendes revealed ‘Spectre’ as the official title of Bond 24 as it appeared, rather dramatically, on the big screen behind him.

 “There you have it – the title of the twenty-fourth ‘Bond’ movie is ‘Spectre’,” he said.
 “Those of you who have some knowledge of the ‘Bond’ franchise and the legend of ‘Bond’ will probably have some idea what that refers to be I cannot possibly comment.”

 Obviously, this seems to refer to rumours that the classic Bond villain – Ernst Stavros Blofeld – would return for the upcoming Bond movie.
 And with a rather thrilling cast announcement, it seems that’s all but confirmed.